Landfill-NTMWD

 After more than three months of surviving the dangerous conditions of a landfill, this sweet Keeshond/Shepherd is finally safe.
 No more uncertainty.

-She is being transported to Collin County Animal Services for a legal stray hold.
-We are already working with our partner rescues to secure placement for her once her stray hold has expired.
+He is being transported to Collin County Animal Services for a legal stray hold.
+We are already working with our partner rescues to secure placement for him once his stray hold has expired.

 Capture video, and more information to come shortly, so please check back here.